pcrane70/kinetic-java-tools/README.md

 Erase the drive specified in the driveListInputFile with the secure erase protocol.
 All contents on the drive will be secure erased and the drive is reset to its factory default settings.
 A matched pin is required in order to perform the secureerase command.

 The required inputs for the script includes the following:
-  * pin ~ Assigned erase pin for the devices in string format.
+  * pin ~ The erase pin used to perform the secure erase command for the devices.
   * in ~ Used to specify path of the input file that contains the list of IP addresses for the commmand, i.e. drives.txt.

-The optional inputs for the script includes the following:
+The optional inputs for the script are the same as ping command specified above.
-  * usessl ~ If option is set to false, the Kinetic tool does not use Secure Socket connection to communicate with the devices.
-By defualt, this option is set to true.
-  * clversion ~ When used, only devices set with the specified cluster version are discovered.
-  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
-Option does not apply if ACL is not configured.
-  * key ~ The security key used in concurrent with the identity option to determine access privledges.
-  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
-The default request timeout is set to 30 seconds.
 ```
 ktool.sh -secureerase <-pin <erasePinInString>> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]